Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: Parameter Estimation Result

-We present a comparison between the true and the inferred distributions of the population models in Fig.\ref{fig:MZdistribution}.
-In this figure, the solid lines represent the true distributions, the dashed lines indicate the inferred most likely posterior distributions, and the shadow regions represent the $1\sigma$ credible intervals.
+We present a comparison between the true and the inferred population distributions of model-1 and model-2 in Fig.\ref{fig:MZdistribution1} and Fig.\ref{fig:MZdistribution2}.
+In these two figures, the solid lines represent the true distributions, the dotted lines and the dashed lines indicate the inferred most likely posterior distributions for AKS and AKK, respectively, and the shadow regions represent the $1\sigma$ credible intervals.
 The upper plot corresponds to the MBH masses, and the lower plot to the redshift.
-From this figure, we can find that the inferred MBH distribution provides consistent mass distribution compared to the true mass distribution.
-The peak and trend of the line is identified with high credibility within the MBH mass range.
-This means that the broken characteristic of the MBH mass distribution can be well recovered, which can serve as evidence for loss cone formation channel in the future.
-However, for the redshift distribution, the average distribution number, $\mu_z$, has a value that exceeds the limitation range of TianQin.
-This increases the errors and makes it difficult to determine this value accurately.
-If we adjust $\mu_z$ to match the true value, the inferred redshift distribution would be consistent with the true redshift distribution.
-This indicates that we could accurately determine the increasing trend of EMRI events along the redshift, while underestimating their actual number.
+From Fig.\ref{fig:MZdistribution1}, we can find that the inferred MBH distribution and the redshift distribution provide a consistent result compared to the true distribution.
+The peak and trend of the lines are identified with high credibility within the event catalog range.
+This means that the characteristic of the EMRI population distributions can be well recovered, which can serve as evidence for loss cone formation channel in the future.
+For model-2 in Fig.\ref{fig:MZdistribution2}, although the inferred lines are generally consistent with the true distribution, the uncertainties are much larger compared with model-1 in Fig.\ref{fig:MZdistribution1}.
+As we explained above, this is because the first term in equation (\ref{equ:redmodel2}) has less influence on the redshift distribution of M1 in \cite{Babak:2017tow}.
+If more characteristics of this term are reflected in other formation channels, we believe this model will demonstrate a unique advantage in the recovery of hyper-parameters.